Edgar56/mongoose/README.md

 # node2
-Learning how it works mongodb in node.js with ODM
+Started to learn mongodb in node.js with ODM